tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Remember, many people never learned kanji through a dedicated deck, they learned words right from the start.

+### I just quit WaniKani after learning 1,300 kanji.
+Should I do JP1K or just jump into sentence mining?

+Do N5 and N4 levels in Ankidrone Starter Pack, then jump into sentence mining.

 ### Is JAV good for immersion?

 I'm guessing that's a joke.